mishudark/s3-parallel-put/README.md

 Bugs
 ----

-* Absolutely no error checking whatsoever.
+* Limited error checking.

 To Do
 -----

-* Add gzip compression.

-* Add direct reading of data from uncompressed tar files in putters with file handle cache.

-* Set content type.
+* Update documentation.

 * Automatically parallelize uploads of large files by splitting into chunks.